signed/talk-contract-tests/notes/questions.md

 Feed verification responses from the provider back into the consumer test

-record retry information in the pact as well record connect / read timeout informatio record git repository information in the pact record contact information into the pact
+record retry information in the pact as well record connect / read timeout information record git repository information in the pact record contact information into the pact

+report on which fields are no longer accessed by anyone, candidates for removal!